pppuchi/LOL-FunWebGB/readme.txt

 4.Some champs' allytips and enemytips are missing, I filled in "Waiting for update".

 You may want to know:
-1.I used notepad to edit the website file.
+1.When i was learning website programming, i used dreamweaver and visual studio.
+But neither of them is in my new pc so i just used notepad to edit the website file.
 2.From having the idea and website finished, it took me a whole afternoon.
 3.Hope Riot can work with font awesome to make a unique logo, could be either the fist or the map of LOL.

-thanks to html5up for the website template. thank Alex The Analyst for showing me how to deploy a website on github for free.
+thanks to html5up for the free website template. thank Alex The Analyst for showing me how to deploy a website on github for free.